-When you ask students what science makes them think of there are two groups.
-The groups who think of science experiments and just love it!
-Then there are the groups who hate it because of all the hard language and concepts.
-Science is a fun subject beyond the experiments but how can teachers help all students see that?
+When you ask students what science makes them think of, there are two groups.
+There is a group of kids who think of science experiments and just love it!
+Then, there is a group of kids who hate it because of all the hard language and concepts.
+Science is a fun subject beyond the experiments, but how can teachers help all students see that?
 Here are a few creative ways (in no particular order) to make science engaging and memorable (beyond just the typical science experiments).

 – Provide students with mini-observation notebooks.
 When Ralph Fletcher came out with that book about the writer’s notebook, it gave me the idea to have an observation notebook in my science class.
 I made my students carry around little spiral notebooks everywhere.
 They write down things they notice in the science world – things that pique their interest or make them curious.
 They could even glue in “scientific discoveries” from outdoors during recess or after school.

-– Each week have a small demonstration, experiment, or engineering challenge for students.
+– Each week have a small demonstration, an experiment, or an engineering challenge for students.

 – Create a facts bulletin board where students bring in fascinating facts they find related to the current topic of study.
 Alternatively, you could collect “science in the news.”